yanxuceo/Doraemon-VisBox/README.md

 # Doraemon VisualBox

 ## Motivation
 In the past month, I completed an Udacity Nanodegree for Sensor Fusion.
-In the LiDAR point cloud processing part, several filtering, segmentation, and clustering algorithms are implemented and evaluated; then in the Camera part, many combinations of detector/descriptor are tested to find the best combination in terms of matching accuracy and speed.
+In the LiDAR point cloud processing, filtering, segmentation, and clustering algorithms are implemented and evaluated; then in the Camera part, many combinations of detector/descriptor are tested to find the best combination in terms of matching accuracy and speed.
 In both parts, I need to change the parameters like below then recompile the project to see the differences.
 Like this:

 ```
 cv::Mat descriptors;